 Holiday Meals Campaign Hope starts with $1.92 this holiday season!

-We’re launching our Holiday Meals Campaign.
-And this is your opportunity to make a lasting impact in King County.
+Our Holiday Meals Campaign is your opportunity to make a lasting impact in King County.

 This is our city.
 It’s our home.
 And it’s our mission to make sure everyone has the chance for hope this holiday season.
 It starts with a $1.92 meal.